Batman: Death of the Family: Main plot

 In Batman #16, Batman encounters Mr. Freeze, Scarecrow and Clayface.
 Batman finds Joker with Two-Face, Riddler and Penguin, but before he can stop them, Joker shows him video of Nightwing, Robin, Red Hood, Batgirl, and Red Robin.
 Joker orders Batman to take his place on his "throne" – an electric chair – to spare their lives.
 Batman does so, receiving an electric shock.
 In the backup story, Two-Face demands to be included in Batman's death, but Joker traps him behind bars alongside Penguin and Riddler.

 In Batman #17, Joker hosts a mock dinner in the caves leading to the Batcave.
 Batman and his allies have been bound and doused in gasoline, with Joker warning against escaping at the risk of agitating the flint in the cave; everyone in the Bat-Family save for Batman have also been bandaged.
 A brainwashed Alfred serves them with a cloche seemingly containing their own severed faces.
 When Joker threatens to ignite the gasoline, Batman escapes and triggers a blaze, but uses an explosive and his knowledge of the cave system to blow its roof open, allowing water to rush in from above and douse the flames.
 When he frees the others and they take their bandages off, it is revealed that they still have their faces.

 Batman pursues Joker to the edge of a large drop.
 Batman claims that he knows Joker's true identity.
 As Batman threatens to whisper it in his ear, Joker jumps over the edge and falls out of sight, his face separated from him.
 Batman finds a notebook which Joker claimed held the secret identities of the Bat-Family, but discovers it is blank.
 Meanwhile, the Bat-Family are gassed into attacking each other, but manage to fight off the gas' influence.
-Later, in Wayne Manor, Batman tells a recovering Alfred that after finding the joker playing card in the cave, he confronted Joker about it in Arkham Aslyum as Bruce Wayne.
+Later, in Wayne Manor, Batman tells a recovering Alfred that after finding the joker playing card in the cave, he confronted Joker about it in Arkham Asylum as Bruce Wayne.
 Joker failed to acknowledge him and Batman realized that he did not care who Batman was under his mask.
 The members of the Bat-Family decline to meet with Batman.
 Later, Batman studies the chemical makeup of the gas Joker used on the Bat-Family, and finds an inert isotope; the chemical compound "Ha".